-What happened after Euro 2016 astounded me with that lying fake friend and the self-loving Guru God who thought he could solve the world’s problems and interfered in my private life.
-When I exposed him as a stalker and a liar, he got scared and started trying to get said liar on his ‘side’.
+What happened after Euro 2016 astounded me with that lying fake “friend” (her words, never mine) and the self-loving, egotistic Guru God who thought he could solve the world’s problems and interfered in my private life.
+When I exposed him as a stalker and a liar, he got scared and started trying to get said liar on his ‘side’!!
 At the same time, life for me, was effectively over.
 I simply wanted to die every day.
 Nothing was worth living for.
 I didn’t care in Glentoran, Bournemouth or Northern Ireland were on live or if I was invited down the pub with my friends.
 Nothing would save me.
 Some of the story became public, and I’m glad.
 I hate people who hide away.

 “We cloak ourselves; in black to hide; away from the world” – Jonny Blair.

 Połnocny Irlandczyk w Polsce – Northern Irishman in Poland

 The last two years of life have not been good.
 Travel ended, well at least long term backpacking did.
 The nasty people who caused my depression refused to apologise or understand that lying is always WRONG.
 I withdrew this blog’s Facebook page as asshole fake bloggers hated my honesty and balls to say what I think and mean.
 I came off Twitter for a while.
 Then I started a new blog to promote Poland.